|Reviewed By||Date||Rating||Strength||Flavoring||Taste||Room Note|

 Typically for an Twist-/Rope cut it needs an hour up to two of drying time before smoking to get a most flavorful and perfectly behaving pipe tobacco out of this.
 It's not moist, but has some moisture to it and (also typically for this cut) holds the moisture really well, even when stored in the plastic bag it comes in.

 Lighting white Twist will be a revelation to any aficionado of full-bodied, strong smokes, and especially for the lovers of Burley and Perique.
 You'll be surprised, when a sugary-sweetness hits you that most certainly is contributed by the bright Virginias in this blend.
 Even tho in the back this sweetness equilibrates the ferine power and aroma of the white Burley, of which there is plenty) and the Perique, which also takes a decent share of the mixture!
-The Perique sports a similar musty, intense and by times nose-hair singeing aroma as in the Dark Twist!
-But much more reluctant and really underscoring the Burleys rich spice.
+The Perique sports a similar musty, intense and by times nose-hair singing aroma as in the Dark Twist!
+But much more mild and really underscoring the Burleys rich spice.
 Burley & Perique create a genuine peppery spice and tang.
-The white burley not only gives aromas of sugary-sweet-nuts, but also some vey dark bread-ish notes and what I'd describe as "tobacco-ish taste".
-Dark chocolate (80-90% cocoa) and cocoa also take a minor share of the flavor.
+The white burley not only gives aromas of tart, and sometimes sweet nuts, but also some vey dark bread-ish notes and what I'd describe as "tobacco-ish taste".
 A slight sourness is present in the background by the Perique, which adds some more depth to the smoke.

 Burley is "one-dimensional, cigarette-ish and boring"?
 FAR FROM THAT....skillfully blended its a very flavorful, natural varietal of tobacco that deserves some love!
 Tom´s White Twist along with Solanis Aged Burley Flake are the best examples of what can be done with Burley!